 - Verbal confirmation from the alleged victim that a suspect touched their neck

 In most cases, it is a first-degree misdemeanor punishable by up to 12 months in jail or 12 months of probation, a $1,000 fine plus court costs, and the required completion of a 26-week anger management course.

 If you are charged with domestic violence by strangulation, the potential penalty is five years in prison or five years of probation, a $5,000 fine, a 26-week anger management course, and a felony conviction on your record.

 One important point to mention is that a domestic violence charge can never be expunged from your record unless the charge is dismissed.
 If the prosecutor makes a plea offer of probation, it may be tempting to accept the deal, but you must be careful!
 Unless the charge is dismissed, it will stay on your record forever.

 How Domestic Violence (or Domestic Violence by Strangulation) Convictions Can Affect Your Military Career

-There are special considerations to think about if you are in the military and charged with domestic violence.
-For that reason, we have written a page that deals specifically with military members facing these charges.
+There are special considerations to consider if you are in the military and charged.
+Therefore, we have written a page that deals specifically with military members facing these charges.